 The Queen’s of the Stoneage concert is coming up, and so I’m writing in song lyrics more than usual.
-(If you’re not familiar with the song “A Long Slow Goodbye,” click this YouTube link immediately, if not sooner)
+(If you’re not familiar with the song “A Long Slow Goodbye,” Google it immediately, if not sooner)

 It’s time for a change at Gradifying and while we’re sad to see Atif and Rachel move on, we’re pleased to welcome two new writers, Jeremy Walsh and Dustin Washburn.
 Before they introduce themselves, Amanda and I each wanted to say a hearty thanks to Atif and Rachel and a fond farewell.